 - Size Of The Venue: Have the organisers filled the venue?
 A half-empty room can be off-putting to potential customers.
 Where are you positioned in the room – are a table and chair provided?

 - Logistics: How will you be getting your stock from a to b?
 This is where a recce is important.
 Can you park close enough to empty your car?
 Do you have or need a trolley to transport stock or will you be carrying boxes?

-- Signage & advertising : What advertising are the organisers doing?
+- Signage & Advertising: What advertising are the organisers doing?
 How many leaflets are being distributed and where?
 Is it targeted or random?
 Will it be advertised in the local newspapers?
 Are there visible posters around the venue?
 But also find out if it is listed online?
 Can you invite your customers and friends via Facebook?
 This will give you insight too into the scale of the event.
-John from cutmysign.co.uk agreed “signage is key, especially at craft fairs, well designed and pretty signs catches peoples eye.”
+John from cutmysign.co.uk agreed “signage is key, especially at craft fairs, well designed and pretty signs catch people’s eye.”

-Do you sell at Craft Fairs?
-Would you add anything to my list?
+Do you sell at craft fairs and markets?
+Would you add anything to my 10 Things To Think About Before Selling At Craft Fairs list?